Three ways to warm soil for sowing

 Cover with a cloche

-Often used to cover seeds and young plants, cloches are even more beneficial if put in place two to three weeks before sowing.
+Often used to cover seeds and young plants, cloches are even more beneficial if you put them in place two to three weeks before sowing.
 They trap air, allowing it to warm in the sun, and this gradually percolates into the soil surface.

-Cover with straw
+Cover with mulch